 1. Tutor online.

 If you think being a tutor means you made straight A’s through high school and college, think again.
-It’s all about what you know and how well you know it!
-Online tutoring companies like Tutor.com, TutorMe and Studypool hire tutors to share their expertise with students on a wide variety of topics.
+It’s all about what you know and how well you know it.
+Online tutoring companies like Tutor.com, TutorMe and Studypool hire tutors to share their knowledge with students on a wide variety of topics.

-Just make sure you proceed with caution when deciding which tutoring gig to take.
+Just make sure you’re careful when figuring out which tutoring gig to take.
 Some of the users on these on-demand tutoring sites are really just looking for someone to write their essay or do their homework for them.
-Use wisdom when sifting through the postings.
+Be smart when sifting through the postings.

 2. Become a user experience tester.

-Every business hopes their website is informative, helpful, hitting their main objective and oh yeah, making money.
-But if something isn’t working, the business needs to know why, and a lot of them call in user experience testers to give feedback.
+Every business hopes their website gives great information, hits their goals, and, oh yeah, makes money.
+But if something isn’t working, the business needs to know why, and a lot of them call on user experience testers to give feedback.

-Are you good at determining how user-friendly a website is just by spending a few minutes scanning the webpage?
-Companies like UserTesting, Analysia and TryMyUI will pay you for your feedback.
-Most of them boast that you’ll get $10 per test you complete!(1)
+Are you good at knowing if a website is user friendly just by spending a few minutes scanning the webpage?
+Companies like UserTesting or TryMyUI will pay you for your feedback.
+Most of them boast that you’ll get $10 for each test you complete!1

 4. Get cash back from apps.

 There are plenty of mobile apps out there that can show you how to make extra money just by doing simple things.
-We’re talking really, really easy here—like “grabbing your phone and scanning your receipt” easy.
-Check out mobile apps like Ibotta, Ebates, Shopkick, Receipt Hog and Dosh to score some extra cash without too much work on your part.
+We’re talking really, really easy here—like grabbing-your-phone-and-scanning-your-receipt easy.
+Check out mobile apps like Ibotta, Rakuten, Shopkick, Receipt Hog and Dosh to score some extra cash without too much work on your part.

 5. Teach English.

 It’s kind of like going the tutoring route, except you’re teaching English with a company like VIPKid (a big favorite of fans in our Ramsey Baby Steps Community on Facebook).
-Now if the word teach makes you a little nervous, don’t worry.
+Now, if the word teach makes you a little nervous, don’t worry.
 They’ll handle all the lesson plans and grading for you.
-But you do need to have an interest in helping others learn and the ability to guide a class online.
+But you do need to want to help others learn and be willing to guide a class online.
 Getting paid while helping others?
-This one truly is a win-win!
+This one is a win-win!

 6. Get paid for your creative skills.